icyandrew360/ApplicationTracker/README.md

  - Saving to database

 ## TODO:

- - Option to display by alphabetical
- - Delete/modify application names and dates
+ - Migrate to a web application
- - User-friendly GUI
+ - Implement Google Firebase Cloud Firestore API
  - File uploads for each application (resume, transcript)